gugolple/PicoRV32_BasicProject/README.md

 Have the picorv32 communicate via SERIAL/UART to the computer as to allow basic communication/debug.
     I understand that this DOES NOT imply proper debugging, that would be through GDB.
     Serial decided for the time being to be provided by: [jakubcabal/uart-for-fpga](https://github.com/jakubcabal/uart-for-fpga.git)

+Produce a better system for understanding the status of the serial by the CPU.
+    In this I mean to have a BUSY flag or similar, where it will be set HIGH while DIN_VLD is HIGH and DIN_RDY is HIGH, going LOW when DIN_RDY goes LOW.

 Migrate to autotools for the software compilation.
 After serial I will focus on GDB debugging included into the system.